-- World Bank websites as per the financier requirement. - During the fiscal year, the Environmental and Social Commitment Plan, the Project Implementation Manual (PIM) and Environmental Social Health and Safety (ESHS) Risk Management Manual for the BESS Project, acceptable to the World Bank, were prepared.
+Procedure were disclosed in KenGen and World Bank websites as per the financier requirement.

+During the fiscal year, the Environmental and Social Commitment Plan, the Project Implementation Manual (PIM) and Environmental Social Health and Safety (ESHS) Risk Management Manual for the BESS Project, acceptable to the World Bank, were prepared.